ngreatens/thecaphora_frezzii_popgen/09_GWAS.md

 Ideally, a hit is above P ≤ 5 x 10⁻⁸, so there are no solid hits here.
 Some small towers on scaffolds 5 and 24, with the best hit on 16.
 All are in non-coding regions, possibly hitting on regulatory elements, etc.

-Downstream of the SNP is a gene rich region, while upstream is mostly TEs
 * The hit on 2 is in a CACTA TIR in a gene rich region.
 No obvious candidates

 * The his on 5 is  in a gene rich space, but at first glance, but nothing stands out at a first glance.